GaneshVummidi/agentic-mcp-healthcare/README.md

 ## 🔮 Future Improvements

+- [ ] **Human-in-the-Loop / Escalation Agent** — automatically route high-risk or
+      low-confidence responses to a human reviewer before they reach the user
+- [ ] **Immutable Audit / Compliance Logger** — tamper-evident log of every query, tools
+      used, confidence, and disclaimers shown, separate from the general system/error logs
 - [ ] Authentication (JWT) and per-user session isolation
 - [ ] Replace lexical-overlap evaluation with embedding-based or LLM-judge scoring
 - [ ] Formal `pytest` test suite + CI pipeline (GitHub Actions)